drive-systems-lab/hv-aux-pmsm-drive-15kw/README.md

 # 5. Project Status

-* Phase 1 — System Design & Scaffolding: in progress
+Current phase: **Phase 1 — System Design & Scaffolding**

-* Phase 2 — Power Stage Design: scheduled
-* Phase 3 — Modelling & Simulation: scheduled
-* Phase 4 — Control, Debugging & Release v1.0: scheduled
+This phase focuses on establishing the system-level definition, architecture, and documentation framework.

 Updates will be added throughout the development process as models, diagrams and documentation mature.